 NEW YORK — Citi Field has been a danger zone for the Atlanta Braves this summer.

-Jason Heyward sustained a broken right jaw when he was hit by a pitch Wednesday, becoming the second key member of the NL East leaders to go down with a scary injury at the New York Mets’ ballpark.
+Jason Heyward was hit in the right jaw by a pitch Wednesday, becoming the second key member of the NL East leaders to go down with a scary injury at the New York Mets’ ballpark.
 Veteran pitcher Tim Hudson broke his ankle in July on a gruesome play at first base, ending his season.

 “It’s just a fluke thing that it’s happened twice here,” Chris Johnson said after his three-run homer in the 10th inning sent Atlanta to a 4-1 victory.

 Heyward went down in a heap during a frightening scene in the sixth.
 With blood in his mouth, he was examined by Mets doctors and taken to a hospital for X-rays.
-He was diagnosed with two fractures in his jaw and will undergo surgery Thursday in Atlanta.
-Multiple media reports said Heyward could miss 4-6 weeks.
-The team said it will have an estimated timetable for his return after the operation.
+He suffered a fractured jaw.

-Andrelton Simmons singled off Scott Atchison with two outs, and Freddie Freeman hit a two-strike grounder toward the box that ticked off the bottom of Scott Rice’s glove and rolled behind him.
+Andrelton Simmons singled off Scott Atchison (3-2) with two outs, and Freeman hit a two-strike grounder back toward the box that ticked off the bottom of Scott Rice’s glove and rolled behind him.
 The reliever retrieved the ball and fired to first, where Freeman was called safe.

 Mets manager Terry Collins came out to argue with umpire Jerry Layne.
 Johnson then launched a drive to left field on Greg Burke’s first big league pitch since he was recalled from the minors Sunday.